How to Turn Research Into a Short Video

 The goal is not a shorter research summary.
 It is a publishable content structure

 When people try to turn research into a short video, they often assume the main task is compression.
-Usually it is not only compression.

 The real job is moving the research from source material into a content structure that can actually be produced.
 Once the hook is clear, the beats are decided, the strongest findings are selected, and the spoken language is tight enough to carry the point, the video is much closer to finished than the raw research ever was.

-That is why this is such a specific workflow gap.
 Research tools stop at material.
 Video tools often begin too late.
 The hard part is the middle stage where the source has to become a clear output structure.

 That is exactly the step FormaLM is well suited to help with.